concord-consortium/lab/readme.md

 .. but the grapher has a couple more tests and the arrays module has almost a complete set of tests.

-These tests all run in nodejs and use the vows testing framework.

-The tests run VERY fast using node and vows.

-Currently there are 40 tests and they take much less than 1s to run on the console:
+Running the tests:

     $ make test
     ................................. . . .. . . .
     x OK > 40 honored (0.012s)

+Currently there are 40 tests and they take less than 1s to run on the console:

 Turns out recent versions of nodejs/v8 support TypedArrays -- this is great since the arrays module is designed to support using typed or regular arrays for computation.